Tessa’s Recipe Rundown

 How to Serve Pumpkin Cheesecake

-- Cheesecake will ONLY finish setting up after it has cooled completely, then been chilled in the fridge for at least 6 hours or preferably overnight.
+Cheesecake will ONLY finish setting up after it has cooled completely, then been chilled in the fridge for at least 6 hours or preferably overnight.
+Only then should you remove the Pumpkin Pie Cheesecake from the springform pan, add the whipped cream, and slice it.

 How to Store Cheesecake

 Store in the fridge for up to 3 days.
 Avoid adding the whipped cream topping until ready to serve.
-Beyond 3 days, the crust will become mushy, so if you need to store longer, see just below for freezing instructions.
+After 3 days, the crust will become mushy, so if you need to store longer, see just below for freezing instructions.

 How to Freeze Pumpkin Cheesecake

-- To serve, defrost a whole cheesecake in the fridge overnight.
+Place the whole Pumpkin Cheesecake or individual slices on a baking sheet and freeze until firm.
+Wrap in plastic wrap and place in a freezer bag or airtight container for up to 2 months.
+To serve, defrost a whole cheesecake in the fridge overnight.
 You can also defrost individual slices in the fridge overnight, or at room temperature for about 30 minutes.

 More Thanksgiving Dessert Ideas: